-At Cranbrook we offer Academic and Music Scholarships: these awards recognise talent, further potential and a positive and generous approach to school life.
+At Cranbrook we offer a range of Scholarship opportunities: these awards recognise talent, further potential and a positive and generous approach to School life.

 The awarding of a scholarship will be dependent upon academic results from the Cranbrook School Scholarship Examination (conducted by Academic Assessment Services), submission of supporting material and an interview.
 All scholarships will be awarded at the discretion of the Headmaster.
 Scholarships are awarded for entry into Year 7 and are only awarded to Australian citizens.